iamgurjitsingh/iamgurjitsingh.github.io/README.md

 ## 👨‍💻 About Me

-Senior Software Engineer in Berlin, Germany with 15+ years of experience in building scalable enterprise applications.
+Software Engineer in Berlin, Germany with 15+ years of experience in building scalable enterprise applications.
 Passionate about open-source contribution, cloud architecture, and modern web technologies.

 🌐 **Live Portfolio:** [iamgurjitsingh.github.io](https://iamgurjitsingh.github.io/)